phaxio/phaxio-dotnet/Docs/README-csharp-v2.md

 If you want to know what area codes are available for purchase, you can call this method:

-    Dictionary<string, CityState> areaCodes = phaxio.ListAreaCodes();
+    PagedResult<AreaCode> areaCodes = phaxio.ListAreaCodes();

-This returns a Dictionary with the area codes as keys, and a CityState object that has the city and state of the area code.
+This returns a PagedResult of AreaCode objects.
 You can also optionally request tollfree numbers:

-    Dictionary<string, CityState> areaCodes = phaxio.ListAreaCodes(tollFree:true);
+    PagedResult<AreaCode> areaCodes = phaxio.ListAreaCodes(tollFree:true);

-You can specifiy the state:
+You can specify the state (and you must specify either the country code or the country if you do):

-    Dictionary<string, CityState> areaCodes = phaxio.ListAreaCodes(state:"MA");
+    PagedResult<AreaCode> areaCodes = phaxio.ListAreaCodes(state:"MA", country:"US");

 Or both:

-    Dictionary<string, CityState> areaCodes = phaxio.ListAreaCodes(tollFree:true, state:"MA");
+    PagedResult<AreaCode> areaCodes = phaxio.ListAreaCodes(tollFree:true, state:"MA", country:"US");

 ### Provisioning a number

-You can ask Phaxio to get you a new number (you must specify an area code):
+You can ask Phaxio to get you a new number (you must specify an area code and country code):

-    var newNumber = phaxio.ProvisionNumber("808");
+    var newNumber = phaxio.ProvisionNumber("808", "1");

-The call returns a PhoneNumber object representing your new number.
+The call returns a PhoneNumberV2 object representing your new number.

 You can also specify a callback URL that will be called when a fax is recieved at the new number (this will override the default callback URL).